NewcastleRSE/BayesNetty/docs/sim-data.rst

       - Default

     * - -simulate-network-data
-      - do a task to simualte network data
+      - do a task to simulate network data
       -

     * - -simulate-network-data